Your home may be legally overcrowded if there are not enough rooms or space for the number of people who live there.

 Many people who contact us find that they are not legally overcrowded even though their living conditions are very cramped.

 Contact us if you think you may be living in an overcrowded property.
-We will arrange to inspect your property to advise if your home is statutorily overcrowded.

 How many people can occupy a room?